What is the Sharpe ratio?

 How to use the Sharpe ratio?

-In this video below, we will see the portfolio Sharpe ratio explanation:
+In the video below, we will see the portfolio Sharpe ratio explanation:

 Sharpe ratio may be used to measure return and adjust risk to compare the investment manager’s performance.

-For instance, say one investment manager makes fifteen percent returns and the other twelve percent return.
+For instance, say one investment manager makes fifteen percent returns and the other twelve percent returns.
 The latter looks excellent in performance.
 Though the latter took higher risks than the former, the former risk-adjusted return may be better.
-To buttress this example, a 5% free-risk rate is available; the first managers have eight percent standard deviation, five percent for the second manager.
-The first would realize the Sharpe ratio of 1.25. then 1.4 goes to the second manager; this is better compared to the first manager.
-Hence as a result of this calculation, the second manager depending on the risk-adjusted, got better returns.
+To bolster this example, a 5% free-risk rate is available; the first managers have an eight percent standard deviation, five percent for the second manager.
+The first would realize the Sharpe ratio of 1.25. then 1.4 goes to the second manager; this is better than the first manager.
+Hence, the second manager, depending on the risk-adjusted, got better returns as a result of this calculation.

 NOTE: